Katharine Polk: Embracing Fashion Diversity

 AJC: Have you seen your stuff ripped off?

-AJC: They say imitation is the highest form of flattery. it's also something that's most likely to anger you greatly.
+AJC: They say imitation is the highest form of flattery.
+It's also the thing that's most likely to anger you greatly.

 AJC: Right, the original version.